-Name Soc.
-Sec. #

-Please Print: FIRST MI LAST

-Address

-City State Zip

-Charge to: Visa MasterCard American Exp ress

-Card # Exp.
-Date Zip for credit card

-Note: Credit o ard is the only method of payment.
-Checks a are no longer accepted i .
+Name Please Print: FIRST MI LAST So c.
+Sec. # Address City State · Zip Charge to: Visa MasterCard American Express Card # Ехр.
+Date Note: Credit o card is the only method of payment.
+Checks are no longer accepted.
 Signature Soc.
-Sec.# Daytime Phone

-State License(s) Is this a new ad dress?
-Yes No

-Check one: I am currently enrol to your credit card.) led.
-(If faxing or phor ing in your answer form please note that \$2.50 will be charged

-I am not enrolled.
+Sec.# Daytim e Phone State License(s) Is this a new address?
+Yes No - Check one: I am currently enrolled to your credit card.)
+(If faxing or phoning in you r answer form please note that \$2.50 will be charged I am not enrolled.
 Enclosed is my credit card information.
-Please charge my credit card \$26.00 for each exam submitted. (plus \$2.50 for each exam if submitting by fax or phone).

-I am not enrolled and I wish to enroll for 10 courses at \$210.00 (thus saving me \$50 over the cost of 10 individual exam fees).
-I understand there will be an additional fee of \$2.50 for any exam I wish to submit via fax or phone.
-Over, please
+Please charge my credit card \$22.00 for each exam submitted. (plus \$2.50 for each exam if submitting by fax or phone).
+I am not enrolled and exam fees).
+I understand ther e \$51 over the cost of 10 individual o submit via fax or phone.